amilna/yes/README.md

 or

-download the extentsion package and extract it into vendor, then add:
+download the extension package and extract it into vendor, then add:

 ```
 "amilna/yii2-yes": "*"